almibe/ligature-rs/README.md

 # Ligature Rust

 This project is a set of libraries for working with Ligature knowledge graphs written in Rust.
-Ligature is heavily influenced by RDF and related standards but attempts to be more general, more flexible, and easier to use.
+Ligature is heavily influenced by RDF and related standards but attempts to be simpler and handle different use cases.

 ## Status